davneet721/Classifier_predict_population_from_genotype/README.md

 Principal component analysis (PCA) with samples colored by superpopulation.
 The European, East Asian and African samples form unique clusters.
 Whereas, the American samples are spread across the PC1-PC2 space, with significant overlap with the European Cluster.
 This is expected as Europeans contribute signifcantly to American ancestry and snps distributions are commonly used to determine sample ancestry.

 ![PCA clusters samples by Superpopulation](https://github.com/davneet721/PCA_Genotypes/blob/main/Figures/Superpopulation_PCA.png)
-*Fig.1: PCA clusters samples by Superpopulation.*
+*Fig.1: PCA clusters samples, colored by Superpopulation.*

 - ### Population
 PCA results with samples colored by population.
 The different populations within a superpopulation are indistinguishable by the first two principal components.

-![PCA clusters samples by Population](https://github.com/davneet721/PCA_Genotypes/blob/main/Figures/Population_PCA.png) *Fig.2: PCA clusters samples by Population.*
+![PCA clusters samples by Population](https://github.com/davneet721/PCA_Genotypes/blob/main/Figures/Population_PCA.png) *Fig.2: PCA clusters samples, colored by Population.*

 # Results